 Let’s assume that Mario has a wife, Karen, and two children named Billy and Kathy.
 One day, Mario is mowing the lawn when his neighbor, Bert, calls over to him, wanting to show Mario something.
 Mario goes next door, and Bert beckons him into his garage, where he is operating an illegal moonshine still.

 Bert starts showing him around when they hear a loud boom.
 The still has exploded.
 Mario gets serious, disfiguring burns on his face, and a piece of copper from the still pierces his midsection.
 This injury means he can no longer have sexual relations.

 If Mario can prove Bert was negligent, Mario can pursue pain and suffering damages for his excruciating burns.
 He can also seek damages for his disfigurement, as the burns marred his face.
 Mario also has a claim for loss of consortium since he can no longer be intimate with his wife.
 Likewise, Karen also has a claim for loss of consortium, and the kids have claims for loss of companionship.

 Non-economic damages, unlike most economic damages, are difficult to calculate.
 These damages rely on your lawyer being able to convey the injured plaintiff’s story and how they endured pain, suffering, and loss of relationships with their family members.
-So, contact our experienced personal injury attorneys today to help tell your story.
+So, contact our Boston law office today to help tell your story.